chronos-tachyon/go-runestream/README.md

 byte streams.

-Conceptually, a RuneStream is similar to calling `ReadRune()` / `UnreadRune()` on a "bufio".Reader.
+Conceptually, a RuneStream is similar to calling `ReadRune()` / `UnreadRune()` on a bufio.Reader.
 However, RuneStream allows arbitrarily deep rune unreading, and provides a fairly straightforward interface for the caller to manage how far back that state should be kept.